DesSolo/rtc/README.md

 ```

 4. **You're all set!** 🎉
-Open your browser and go to `http://localhost:8080` to access the RTC management interface.
+Open your browser and go to `http://localhost:8080/ui` to access the RTC management interface.

+Default credentials: username `admin` password `rtc`

 ---